seabass04/seabass04/README.md

 ### Hello!
 Im Sebastian Garcia 👋

-Based in Southern Californin, hoping to pursue a carer as a Software Engineer and work with a diverse and passionate team.
+Based in Southern Californin, hoping to pursue a carer as a Software Engineer and work with a diverse and passionate team. <br/>

-Currently im a fourth year studying Computer Science at UC Riverside.
+ Fourth year and pursuing a BS. in  Computer Science at UC Riverside.

-Things im currently persuing:
+Curr:
 - SWE Intern for Engineers for Good
+- Peer Mentor

+Prev:
 - Driver Interface Lead for UCR Solar Car
-- Frontend Engineer \& Undergraduate Research Assistant for Haghverdi Water Management Group @ UCR
+- Fullstack Engineer \& Undergraduate Research Assistant for Haghverdi Water Management Group @ UCR
-- Peer Mentor

 <img src="/cat.gif" width="400" height="400" />
 <!--